 After completing the administrative review, the granting agency proceeds with the merit assessment of the funding application using its established mechanisms of peer review.
 The Risk Assessment Form is not shared with peer reviewers.

-In cases where the granting agencies’ internal risk assessment identifies a need for a national security assessment and advice to inform the funding decision, the relevant application documents are referred to Public Safety Canada.
-This referral usually occurs after the merit assessment has been deemed successful, but prior to a funding decision being rendered by the granting agency.
+In cases where the funding organization’s internal risk assessment identifies a need for a national security assessment to inform the funding decision, they will refer the relevant application documents to Public Safety Canada.
+This referral usually occurs after a successful merit assessment, but prior to the funding organization making a funding decision.

 Step 2: Referral of applications to Public Safety Canada